 The Private Stock 30th Anniversary Dragon guitar features a pre-factory style carved top and a pre-factory style pattern Regular neck.
 Flaunting a curly maple top, African ribbon mahogany back and mahogany neck with a 24 fret Madagascar rosewood fingerboard, the extraordinary grade tone woods for the limited edition are hand selected.
 Increased power, versatility and clarity is provided by the newly introduced 85/15 treble and bass pickups.
 The 30th Anniversary Dragon’s gold-plated hardware includes PRS Phase III locking tuners and the PRS patented tremolo system.

 The Private Stock 30th Anniversary Dragon features an elaborate and remarkable dragon inlay designed by Jeff Easley, a fantasy artist famous for some of Dungeons & Dragons rulebook covers.
 PRS Guitars engaged Aulson Inlay, to deconstruct Easley’s artwork and recreate it into several distinctive sections that have been embedded into the body of the guitar and conclude with the dragon’s tail whipping up the fretboard.

-Available in Tiger’s Eye and Nightshade high-gloss colors, The Private Stock 30th Anniversary Dragon will be limited to 40 pieces with an expected retail price of £15495(about $23000).
+Available in Tiger’s Eye and Nightshade high-gloss colors, The Private Stock 30th Anniversary Dragon will be a limited edition of 40 pieces only.
+This beauty is expected to come with a retail price of £15495(about $23000).

 Latest posts by Sunil Chandel (see all)